craigkulesa/gusto-datasystem/level0.9/README.rst

 - execGL09P

+For limiting the number of files processed, use (change the scan numbers appropriately):

+- execGL09P -r 9000 9600

 The program uses a parameter setup file including information about where it can find the data files and where to put them.
 The assumed data tree is like: